Updated: May 5, 2021

 |20 kW||$3.39||1,333 sq/ft||$67,844||$47,491|

-*Note: The chart above shows the average cost before and after Pennsylvania’s federal Investment Tax Credit (ITC) for solar.
+*Note: The chart above shows the average cost of solar panels in PA before and after Pennsylvania’s federal Investment Tax Credit (ITC) for solar.

 The numbers above are a great guide to get an idea of the costs involved, the cost of solar panels in Pennsylvania depends on a variety of factors including, but not limited to: